davidlang42/midi-arpeggiator/hardware/SETUP.md

 # Hardware setup
-A useful way to use midi-patch-changer is running on a Raspberry Pi with a small touch screen.
+A useful way to use midi-arpeggiator is running on a Raspberry Pi with a small strip of LEDs.
 The following instructions describe how I set it up, which worked successfully for me but otherwise comes with no guarentees or support.

 ## Parts required